 The best way to know if you’ve been used as a resource is to set up a Google Alert for your name, company name, and possibly the reporter’s name.
 This will help you stay informed when you are mentioned.

 Getting mentioned once by a reporter increases your chances of getting mentioned again.
 It’s important to nurture your connections after the fact with strategic networking.

 Don’t bombard a journalist, but do touch base every few months to let them know what you’re working on and that you have thoughts on specific topics and trends.
 You can also connect with them on LinkedIn to stay abreast of what sort of content they’re publishing.

 Credibility and social proof are massive in today’s noisy business world.
 The more you can accumulate, the more trust you’ll establish with prospects and customers.

-At SEO.co, we understand the importance of visibility and authority.
-And if you’re looking for new and creative ways to scale your organic traffic, we can help.
-Because link building is so difficult, our content marketing and white hat backlink building services are designed to help you grow your business with the highest-quality, contextual backlinks possible.
+At SEO.co (Top rated link building agency), we understand the importance of visibility and authority.
+And if you’re looking for SEO agencies & wants new and creative ways to scale your organic traffic, OR HARO SEO strategy we can help.
+Because link building is so difficult, our content marketing and white hat backlink building services are designed to help you in link building & grow your business with the highest-quality, contextual & high authority backlinks possible.